How to declutter paper at home with a 4-step system and organization tips.

 A. Have 4 Containers Ready

-To help you with this task have 4 boxes ready and label them trash, recycle, destroy and file.
+To help you with this task have 4 boxes ready and label them as trash, recycle, destroy/shred, and file.

 Go through your papers and place every piece of paper in the corresponding box.
-Put junk papers, old magazines, useless or non-important papers into the trash or recycle box.
+In case you are not sure what papers to keep or not, read the guidelines below.

-Documents that have personal information on them need to be destroyed first, so these will go into the destroy/shred box.
+- Non-important documents that have personal information need to be destroyed first, so these will go into the destroy/shred box.

-Lastly, place the important documents in the file box.
+- Lastly, place the important documents (the ones you need to keep) in the file box.